Why Is Doctor-Patient Confidentiality So Important?

 The Confidentiality Principle

 Doctor-patient confidentiality is simple: as a patient you have a right to complete confidentiality.
-Anything said within the confines of a clinic surgery, or treatment room becomes protected under the Data Protection Act.
+Anything said within the confines of a clinic surgery, or treatment room becomes protected under the UK GDPR and Data Protection Act 2018.
 This includes the fact that you were even there.
 Doctors have no right to supply anyone, even close family members, with your medical records or information.
 Mothers cannot obtain information on their children (without their consent) and doctors have no obligation to inform parents about teen pregnancies either.
 Privacy is an important issue.

 "Many young people mistakenly believe that after they've been to the doctor for contraception, a sexually transmitted infection check or a pregnancy test, the first thing the doctor will do is phone their parents," says Dr Rob Hicks (BBC).
 "This isn't true.
 The doctor can't break her confidentiality."